 A couple of topics gave us some problems when we genre-fied.
 Of course, we want to be consistent when categorizing into the sections.
 One big question was zombie books.
 Are they HORROR or SCI-FI?
 As a big fan of science fiction, I believe zombies belong in SCI-FI.
 Zombies are almost always the product of an experiment gone bad, a virus, or some other catastrophic event.
 But when I polled my students on where they would look first for zombie books, nearly all of them indicated HORROR would be their first choice.
 So HORROR it is.

 Another problem was with vampires, werewolves, other supernatural beings.
 Some are scary; some are romantic.
 The romantic vampires go in PARANORMAL.
 Scary protagonist-chasing vampires, etc. go into HORROR.

-UNEXPECTED BENEFIT OF GENREFYING THIS SECTION: I feel better purchasing scarier books because I know my more innocent readers are not going to accidentally stumble upon something too scary for them.
-Readers who do not like horror, know they don't like it.
+UNEXPECTED BENEFIT OF GENREFYING THIS SECTION: I feel better purchasing scarier books because I know my more sensitive readers are not going to accidentally stumble upon something too scary for them.
+Readers who do not like horror, know they don’t like it.
 They stay away from that section on their own.
 Conversely, horror readers know exactly what they are getting into.